Updated: Apr 16, 2021

 Once you have a walking program down, try to increase the intensity by jogging every so often.
 You can time yourself to walk 10 minutes, jog for 3 minutes.
 Keep up this timing until it becomes easier for you to jog 3 minutes.
 Then increase to 5 minutes.
 As you build endurance it becomes harder to sweat.
 But that is a good thing!
 It means your body is getting stronger.

 Carrying weights while you walk or jog increases the intensity.
-It doesn't have to be heavy, 2 pounds will do.
-But adding weights to your routine will help you sweat faster.
+The weights don't have to be very heavy.
+Small hand weights that are up to 2 pounds will do.
+Adding weights to your routine will help you sweat faster.
 This is a great option if you can't increase the amount of time you are exercising.

 This is one of my favorite activities.
 I recently bought a personal infrared sauna that is portable.
 I can put it anywhere in my house and enjoy 30 minutes of relaxing and sweating.
 There are numerous benefits for using an infrared sauna.
-Healthline states you will:
+Healthline states benefits of a sauna are:

 Relieve Sore Muscles

 The infrared sauna I bought can be found on Amazon.
 I try to use it two times per week.
 The infrared sauna benefits I notice is not only improved circulation and relaxation but also relief in the soreness of my muscles and joints.
 A question I frequently get is do saunas help you lose weight?
 The most immediate weight loss effect you may feel is the loss of excess water weight.
 Since a sauna helps to detoxify your body, weight loss may occur over a long period of time.
 But if you don't eliminate chemicals from your routine, the sauna removal of toxins will not help you lose weight.